 Future-ready power grids are enhanced with communication technology such as monitoring and automation tools that provide real-time data as to energy production and activity, which can be actively managed to optimise efficiency and reliability.
 Smart grids provide the necessary infrastructure ready to support future renewable technologies such as solar and wind energy, which becomes more important the larger the operation.
 Updates and remote monitoring also help with the maintenance effective maintenance operations which reduce labour costs and inspection time.

 Safety, security and compliance are some of the biggest concerns in the energy industry and regular inspections are carried out to ensure that these concerns are met.
 Utility workers often face hazards when conducting inspections, for example, assets such as wind turbines require working at heights which puts them at risk.
-Unmanned aircraft systems (UAS’s or drones) feature powerful cameras and stabilisation, meaning that inspections can be completed remotely, saving time, money and improving worker safety.
+Unmanned aircraft systems (UAS’s or drones) feature powerful cameras and stabilisation, meaning that inspections can be completed remotely, saving time, money and improving